CompuTec/computec-docs/docs/processforce/user-guide/scheduling/resource-calendar.md

 ![Resource Calendar Yellow Arrow](./media/resource-calendar/resource-calendar-yellow-arrow.webp)

-## Resource Calendar tabs
+## Resource Calendar Tabs

 ### Working Hours

 ![Resource Calendar Working Hours](./media/resource-calendar/resource-calendar-working-hours.webp)

 In this tab, you can define working hours for a specific resource for every day of the week (you can specify many separate periods for each day).
-After setting From Time and To Time, Total Time is calculated automatically.
+After setting 'From Time and To Time', Total Time is calculated automatically.
 In the Total Working Time field, a total of set hours for a whole week is displayed.

 ### Exceptions